 Do not develop any more unnecessary obstacles on your own.
 You satisfied the minimum time requirement, you understand the product to be tested, you have actually prepared ahead of time, you got a good night’s sleep, and your instructor thinks you have the ability to pass.

-Lastly, execute the techniques at your own pace, do not worry about moving at the same speed on your fellow student (i.e.; stay in your own lane), work within your skill level.
+Lastly, execute the techniques at your own pace, do not worry about moving at the same speed as your fellow student (i.e.; stay in your own lane), work within your skill level.